bymayo/craft-pdf-transform/README.md

 - Option to generate the image when a PDF asset is uploaded, and run as a task.
 (Speeds up templating issues)
 - Optional variables (E.g. page, resolution etc)
 - Test and support remote assets
+- When PDF assets are updated, ensure old transformed image is removed.